jaxxstorm/connecti/docs/aws/README.md

 Once you're done using your private connection, you can destroy the connection by name.
 Listing the connections is done like so:

 ```
-connectme list
+connecti list
 ```

-Then, select the `connectme` instance you'd like to destroy, and disconnect:
+Then, select the `connecti` instance you'd like to destroy, and disconnect:

 ```
-connectme disconnect aws --name <my-name>
+connecti disconnect aws --name <my-name>
 ```